Weighted Conformal P-values¶

 Executive Summary

-When to use: Your test data comes from a different distribution than your training data (e.g., different time period, different sensor, different domain).
+When to use: Your test data comes from a different feature distribution than your calibration data, while the anomaly mechanism is still stable.

-How it works: Weighted conformal prediction estimates how much the distributions differ and reweights the calibration data accordingly.
+How it works: Weighted conformal prediction estimates how much the feature distributions differ and reweights the calibration evidence accordingly.

 Quick start: